 - Heated Tubing Options

 The pros of the CPAP machines are wonderful in helping to treat sleep apnea, other sleep disorders and respiratory illnesses.
 When you need to choose a machine for your treatment, the VPAP machine or the CPAP machine may be a choice for you.
-All of the pros listed above can help in in making your choice.
-However, there are also cons of both of these types of machines as well.

-- While these are some cons of the VPAP machines this does not mean that the pros do not outweigh them.
 The CPAP machines also have some downsides as well including the following:

 - Some of These Machines Are Too Heavy For Some Patients